MaanasVohra/handwritten-digits-recognition/README.md

 # handwritten-digits-recognition
-Using SVMs from Sci Kit library to classify digits.
+Using SVMs from Sci Kit library to classify digits...
 ..